 The A40 Somerset's interior was finished to a higher standard that would be expected for what was a relatively inexpensive car.

-Standard equipment included window winding mechanism in the doors, with the addition of swivelling quarter windows, twin sun visors, comprehensive instrumentation, and a sprung three-spoke steering wheel.
+Standard equipment included such luxuries as window winding mechanism in the doors, with the addition of swivelling quarter windows, twin sun visors, comprehensive instrumentation, and a sprung three-spoke steering wheel.

 As the Fifties advanced and more attractive alternatives began to appear, these family Austins were not quite so well-placed in their respective classes.

 Nevertheless, they continued to command a share of the market well into the Fifties.

 The Somerset remained in production until October 1954 when it was replaced by the new monocoque-bodied Cambridge and Westminster models.